-- Bullying is defined as conduct prescribed in NDCC 15.1-19-17.
-The Administrator should place this definition, in its entirety, in student and staff handbooks and should develop guidelines to assist students and staff with identifying this conduct. - Protected classes are classifications/characteristics protected from discrimination by NDCC 14-02.4-01 and federal law.
-The following classes are protected: race, color, religion, sex, national origin, age, disability (physical or mental), and status with regard to marriage or public assistance. - School property or the term on-campus refers to all property owned or leased by the District, school buses and other vehicles, or any school district sponsored or school-sanctioned activity. - School-sanctioned activity is defined as an activity that: - a.
+- Electronic communication is defined in NDCC 12.1-17-07(5) as a transfer of signs, signals, writing, images, sounds, data, or intelligence of any nature transmitted in whole or in part by a wire, radio, electromagnetic, photo-electronic, or photo-optical system. - Protected status are classifications/characteristics protected from discrimination by NDCC 14-02.4-01 and federal law.
+The following statuses are protected: race, color, religion, sex, national origin, age, disability (physical or mental), and status with regard to marriage or public assistance. - School property is defined in NDCC 15.1-19-10(6)(b) as all land within the perimeter of the school site and all school buildings, structures, facilities, and school vehicles, whether owned or leased by a school district, and the site of any school-sponsored event or activity. - School-sanctioned activity is defined as an activity that: - a.
 Is not part of the district's curricular or extracurricular program; and - b.
 Is established by a sponsor to serve in the absence of a district program; and - c.
 Receives district support in multiple ways (i.e., not school facility use alone); and - d.
 Sponsors of the activity have agreed to comply with this policy; and - e.
-The District has officially recognized through board action as a school-sanctioned activity. - School-sponsored activity is an activity that the District has approved through policy or other board action for inclusion in the district's extracurricular program and is controlled and funded primarily by the District. - School staff include all employees of the Manvel Public School, school volunteers, and sponsors of school-sanctioned activities. - True threat is a statement that, in light of the circumstances, a reasonable person would perceive as a serious expression of an intent to inflict harm.
+The District has officially recognized through board action as a schoolsanctioned activity. - School-sponsored activity is an activity that the District has approved through policy or other board action for inclusion in the district's extracurricular program and is controlled and funded primarily by the District. - School staff include all employees of the Manvel School District, school volunteers, and sponsors of school-sanctioned activities. - True threat is a statement that, in light of the circumstances, a reasonable person would perceive as a serious expression of an intent to inflict harm.